Dedicated with love to

 Pittsburgh is the quintessential working class town, imbued with a strong sense of blue collar pride that you readily notice of when you are there.
 It’s hard to pinpoint, but there’s an unvarnished quality to the people, most apparent in the accent, that distinctive raw, nasal raspy sound.
 Nothing shows off the accent better than the pejorative “jag off”, especially dropping it paired with an F-bomb: “Hey you fuckin’ jag off, that’s my sister.”
 The other trademark colloquialism spoken with the same rasp is “yinz,” meaning “you all,” as in “What time yinz goin’ dawn-tawn for the game?”

 This hard quality came down the line from early times when Western Pennsylvania, Ohio and West Virginia comprised the country’s hillbilly frontier territory of independent farmers, and then later, miners and factory workers.
-Pittsburgh was the cradle of the Whisky Rebellion, the first instance in U.S. history where working folks tried to push back against the financial class.
+Pittsburgh was the location of the 1791 Whisky Rebellion, the first instance in U.S. history where working folks tried to push back against the financial class.
 Later, in 1892, the Homestead section of town was the scene of a seminal labor fight, when a rag tag band of workers went on strike to protest a twenty percent wage cut.
 They took up arms against strikebreakers and thugs hired by Andrew Carnegie and William Clay Frick.
 The strike was eventually broken by 8,000 state militia who marched into Homestead and reestablished order.

 Nothing encapsulates Pittsburgh working pride more than football and hockey.
 They were real blood sports back in the 70s: violent, tribal and unforgiving.
 The Penguins, called the Pens, played their hockey games in the domed Civic Arena, known as the Igloo.
 Hockey was popular, especially because of the vicious on-ice brawls that were common in that era.
 But in Pittsburgh, football is king—Steelers football especially.
 You know you are talking with a real homegrown Steeler fan if you hear that raspy accent that turns steelers into “stillers.”